dennis-m-e/data-engineering-iu-task-2/README.md

 #### Data streamer

-A small component responsible for reading the static dataset and sending it to kafka in a given time interval.
-The component is containerized and built based on the docker image `python:3.10-slim-bookworm`.
+A small component responsible for reading the static dataset and sending it to the kafka broker in a given time interval.
+The component is containerized and built based on the docker image `python:3.10-slim-bookworm` (see [**`dockerfile.producer`**](dockerfile.producer)).
+Some parameters can be adjusted in the [**configuration file**](config/config.yml).

 #### Kafka broker

 A Kafka broker is needed to enable the communication between the data producer and consumer.
 For this system, the `bitnami/kafka` image has been used.
+All the configuration with regards to the broker setup is done via the [**`docker-compose.yaml`**](docker-compose.yml) file.

 #### Data consumer

-This component is based on the image `python:3.10-slim-bookworm` as well and is listening to the topic, where the simulated sensor data is expected to be sent on.
+This component is based on the image `python:3.10-slim-bookworm` as well and is listening to the topic, where the simulated sensor data is expected to be sent on (can be adapted in the configuration file).
 Once a new message has been received, it is written to the MongoDB instance afterwards.

 #### MongoDB

 For this component, the official `mongo` image is used without any particular changes.
 For accessibility of the stored data, the mongo default port `27017` is exposed and forwarded to the host system.
+Accessing the data can be done via the client application MongoDB Compass.
+Find more information on the [**official website**](https://www.mongodb.com/products/tools/compass).

 ### Deployment

-In order to ensure reusability and robustness on other systems, the application is managed and deployed via docker compose.
+In order to ensure reusability and robustness, the application is managed and deployed via docker compose.
 All containers are hosted in the same bridge network called `app-network`.
-Only port `27017` of the `mongo` service is forwarded, such that one can access the database from outside (e.g. via [**MongoDB Compass**](https://www.mongodb.com/products/tools/compass)).
+Only port `27017` of the `mongo` service is forwarded, such that one can access the database from outside (e.g. via [**MongoDB Compass**](https://www.mongodb.com/products/tools/compass) or the MongoDB VS Code extension).
 Other than that, the folder `/tmp` of all containers is mounted to the host folder of the same name `/tmp` (please make sure this folder exists on the host system!).
 If kept like this, logs can be found under `/tmp` on the host system (format: {timestamp}_{component}.log).

 Optionally, the `/data/db` folder of the `mongo` container can be mounted to one existing on the host system in order to pertain the data between individual system runs (see docker compose file in the respective section).
 If not mounted, the data will be gone after a restart via docker compose.